MicrosoftDocs/sql-docs/docs/advanced-analytics/r/installing-sql-server-r-services-on-an-azure-virtual-machine.md

 By default, the firewall on the Azure virtual machine includes a rule that blocks network access for local R user accounts.

 You must disable this rule to ensure that you can access the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] instance from a remote data science client.
-Otherwise, your R code cannot execute in compute contexts that use the virtual machine's workspace, even if other R code usess the SQL Server compute context without problems.
+Otherwise, your R code cannot execute in compute contexts that use the virtual machine's workspace, even if other R code uses the SQL Server compute context without problems.

 To enable access to R Services from remote data science clients:

 1. On the virtual machine, open Windows Firewall with Advanced Security.
 2. Select **Outbound Rules**
 3. Disable the following rule:

      `Block network access for R local user accounts in SQL Server instance MSSQLSERVER`

 ### Enable ODBC callbacks for remote clients

 If you expect that R clients calling the server will need to issue ODBC queries as part of their R solutions, you must ensure that the Launchpad can make ODBC calls on behalf of the remote client.
 To do this, you must allow the SQL worker accounts that are used by Launchpad to log into the instance.
-   For more information, see [Set Up SQL Server R Services](../../advanced-analytics/r-services/set-up-sql-server-r-services-in-database.md).
+   For more information, see [Set Up SQL Server R Services](../../advanced-analytics/r/set-up-sql-server-r-services-in-database.md).

 ### <a name="network"></a>Add network protocols